Search

 The Language Pie

 In a recent study, Busch (2022) brought evidence that children tend to think of their plurilingualism less in terms of language (and competences) and more in terms of communication (and pragmatic language use).
 It helps them to position themselves and relate to others.
 Indeed, in their focus on grammar and vocabulary, language teachers may sometimes forget that the primary function of language is to create social relationships.
 So, how can they encourage new perspectives on language and its use?
-And how thinking about language as a means of creation of social relationships be included into the classroom practice?
+And how can thinking about language as a means of creation of social relationships be included into the classroom practice?

 Read more